 Platelets live in your blood.
 They are small cells that are loaded with growth factors and initiate clotting.
 While there are many growth factors in platelets, one of the most important is VEGF, which increases the blood flow to a given area by increasing the number of new blood vessels.

-PRP vs. Steroid Injections: What the Data Shows
+PRP vs. Steroid Shots: What the Data Shows

 Is there any data comparing steroid injections to PRP injections?